codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 This method will work in exactly the same way as PHP's `session_destroy() <https://www.php.net/session_destroy>`_ function.

-.. note:: This must be the last session-related operation that you do
+This must be the last session-related operation that you do during the same request.
-    during the same request.
-All session data (including flashdata and tempdata) will be destroyed permanently and functions will be unusable during the same request after you destroy the session.
+All session data (including flashdata and tempdata) will be destroyed permanently.

 .. _session-stop: